dhruuuuuv/tuning-in/README.md

 ### sourcing from freesound

-the bundled loops are from [freesound.org](https://freesound.org) under permissive Creative Commons licences. keep them **simple and minimal** — a single steady texture per file, not a busy montage. that is what lets the crossfade sound like walking between places rather than switching stations.
+the bundled loops are from [freesound.org](https://freesound.org) under permissive Creative Commons licences. keep them **simple and minimal**. a single steady texture per file, not a busy montage. that is what lets the crossfade sound like walking between places rather than switching stations.